Superbike racing: MotoAmerica Superbike Championship (previously AMA Superbike Championship)

 The AMA Superbike was the premier superbike racing series in the United States.
 It was part of the AMA Pro Racing series, and was managed by the AMA until 2009 when the AMA sold the series to the Daytona MotorSports Group.
 The series was replaced in 2015 by the MotoAmerica Superbike championship.

 All Japan Superbike Championship

 The All Japan Road Race Championship, also known as MFJ Superbike is the premiere motorcycle road racing championship in Japan and is run by MFJ.
 The championship started in 1967 and has been running a superbike class since 1994.
 The series runs a small 7 round schedule but has a large field of Japanese riders and bikes.
 Atsushi Watanabe won the 2007 championship riding a Yoshimura Suzuki.

-Mopar Canadian Superbike Championship
+Australian Superbike Championship

-The Mopar Canadian Superbike Championship is the Canadian national Superbike series.
-The series runs from May to September and consists of six to eight rounds per season.
-Riders from the Canadian series often compete in AMA Superbike during the Canadian off-season.
-Jordan Szoke won his 8th title in 2012, riding a BMW S1000RR.
+The Australian Superbike Championship, the premier national Superbike series, is run by Motorcycling Australia.
+The series runs from February to December and consists of seven rounds per season.
+Many notable riders have been successful on the world stage, such as Troy Corser, Steve Martin, Rob Phillis, Peter Goddard, Josh Brookes, Troy Bayliss, Anthony Gobert, Matthew Mladin, Aaron Slight, Bryan Staring, Josh Waters, and Mike Jones.